-With all my travelling around the world, it is
+With all my travelling around the world, it is important

-especially mobile phones.
+phones.

-I have for sometime used the Internet Telephony
+I have for sometime used the Internet Telephony service

-free), and we can communicate at ease.
+can communicate at ease.

 Skype